 - “Is the course integrative and comparative within the larger context of American society, history, culture, economy, or environment?”
 How?

 - “Does the course take substantial account of groups drawn from at least three of the following: African Americans, indigenous peoples of the United States, Asian Americans, Chicanos/Latinos, and European Americans?”
 How is each group incorporated into the course?

 If the student is submitting a letter from the instructor, the student is strongly encouraged to provide a copy of these three questions directly to the instructor to ensure that the instructor’s letter includes all the needed information.
-These questions are part of the AC Course Approval Guidelines.

 The course syllabus must include: